Despite career accolades, Capitals’ Alexander Ovechkin still wants more

 Led by Ovechkin, slick centre Nicklas Backstrom and goaltender Braden Holtby, the Capitals were 12-0-2 when the puck dropped against Ottawa.

 “They’re the toughest opponent now in the league,” Senators head coach Guy Boucher said before the game.
-The Senators themselves have been hot as well, taking seven of eight points in four recent games against top opposition.
+The Senators themselves have been hot as well – and wound up beating the Capitals 3-0 Tuesday night.

 Washington coach Trotz, who has watched and coached Ovechkin for years, says people still don’t realize what an all-round player he has become.